jimcavoy/Mp2tStrm/README.md

 ```

 SampleApp.exe is an application that streams Motion Imagery data out to
 console and is piped into Mp2tStreamer.exe.
-Ensure the `-f` parameter is set greater than 0.
+Ensure the `-f|--framesPerSecond` option is set greater than 0.

 #### 4. Probe a file and exit
 ```
-Mp2tStreamer.exe C:\Samples\somefile.ts -p
+Mp2tStreamer.exe C:\Samples\somefile.ts --probe
 ```